 Order of play

-Playing cards down first before someone else can stop you can feel like a race in intense games.
+Playing cards down first can feel like a race in very intense games.
 When you play a card, all players have the opportunity to respond.
-There's no need for a "play-pause," but playing cards quickly isn't the answer.

 The player who activates an already-in-play card gets priority over other players on his turn.
 No one should be surprised at the card's activation since it has already been in play.
 The acting player gets to resolve his card first if there is any question regarding who played the card first.